jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.mvderwin(y, x)

-   Move the window inside its parent window.
+   Moves the window inside its parent window.
 The screen-relative parameters of the window are not changed.
 This routine is used to display different parts of the parent window at the same physical position on the screen.